 “Although my heart rhythm and EKG were normal by the time I got there, physicians insisted on doing tests,” says Robert.
 “They drew blood and about half an hour later, the results came back, showing my cardiac enzymes were critically high.
 I couldn’t believe it – I had a heart attack.
 So I called the smartest person I know – my mom.”

 HEART OF THE PROBLEM

-Concerned and fearful, his mother Nancy, a long-time nurse and director of epidemiology and employee health services at Long Beach Memorial, immediately consulted with Dr. Thomas.
-He recommended that Robert come to the MemorialCare Heart & Vascular Institute at Long Beach Memorial for follow-up.
+Concerned and fearful, his mother Nancy, a long-time nurse and director of epidemiology and employee health services at Long Beach Medical Center, immediately consulted with Dr. Thomas.
+He recommended that Robert come to the MemorialCare Heart & Vascular Institute at Long Beach Medical Center for follow-up.
 Cardiac computed tomography, or cardiac CT, used a series of clear, detailed X-rays to create a 3-D image of Robert’s heart.
 Coupled with an echocardiogram, the cardiac specialists had the definitive diagnosis they were looking for to develop a treatment plan.

 “Our cardiac specialists are experts at interpreting these test results and really understand the nuances,” says Dr. Thomas.
 “And it’s these nuances that save lives.”

 About six weeks after his heart attack, Robert underwent open-heart surgery to move his left coronary artery into proper position.
 He was in the Cardiac Care Unit for 24 hours.
 By the second day, he was walking around the hospital.
 After three days, he went home.